 My husband and I are in the market for a wooden play structure but do not want to pay thousands of dollars for one!
-My husband is quite handy and I have heard that there are kits and/or plans that you can buy to do it yourself.
+My husband is quite handy and I have heard that there are kits and/or plans for outdoor play structures that you can buy to do it yourself.
 Please help!

 We were in the market for a play structure last year.
 My husband is an excellent woodworker and I am an architect.
 We thought that we could easily design and build a play structure for less money than the ready made ones.
 In researching the cost of materials and the time involved (we have two small children), it became apparent that even when building one yourself, we were not going to save that much money.
 Quality materials (redwood, cedar, etc) are surprisingly expensive.
 Then I started checking the local paper (the "Bargain News").
 Many people sell their structures after a few years because their kids outgrow them or they are moving and it is too much trouble to move.
 We ended up getting a play structure that was only two years old for about 1/4 of the cost of a new one.
 And the best part was that the only labor involved was disassembling and reassembling it at our house.
 One note is that if you see an ad, call immediately.
 There is a lot of competition for a good quality play structure at a great price!

 Another idea (how we got ours) is to contact landscaping firms in your area.
 They are asked to remove many swingsets and play structures when the owner's kids have outgrown them.
 We passed up ten or fifteen "regular" swingsets (weight limit is usually only 60 pounds) and finally got a heavy-duty park structure that had to be replaced.
 We took pictures of how it looked before taking it apart, and then assembled it in our yard.
 We have had it up for over ten years and with six children, it has been wonderful!